dominik7532/Ansible-test/README.md

 Task assignment:

-1. it will install these packages: git, htop, nmap, apache2, net-tools, vim, ncdu, iftop, curl eventually its dependencies
+1. it will install these packages: git, htop, nmap, nginx, net-tools, vim, ncdu, iftop, curl eventually its dependencies
 2. it will create basic html index with this content:

 ```html